dwill023/RNAseq_pipeline/README.md

 Alternatively, running the extracted RNA on an agarose gel (below) will be sufficient to assess RNA quality.
 ![Agarose gel](https://github.com/dwill023/RNAseq_pipeline/blob/master/RNA-seq%20Data%20Analysis_files/Image%20%5B1%5D.png)

-The below schematic is an overview of the RNAseq analyses performed in our lab.
+Below is a schematic of a typical RNAseq analyses.
 ![schematic](https://github.com/dwill023/RNAseq_pipeline/blob/master/RNA-seq%20Data%20Analysis_files/Untitled%20Diagram.jpg)

 The majority of the analysis (with the exception of differential expression) is performed in UCR's high performance commputing cluster (HPCC) which contains the software indicated.